Chicken Country Captain

 • It can be served with rice for a complete meal.
 Sides, other than perhaps a simple salad, are simply not necessary.

-• It’s a wonderful example of the sweet and savory combination that southerners often enjoy.
+• It’s a wonderful example of the sweet and savory combination that Southerners often enjoy.

-🍳 Equipment You’ll Need
+Equipment You’ll Use

-This post contains affiliate links.
+This post may contain affiliate links.
 Lana’s Cooking is reader-supported and earns a tiny commission at no extra cost to you when you shop from our links.

 • Cutting Board – this bamboo cutting board is cheap, durable, and made from renewable materials.